 Proportionality is also relevant to the implementation of the DMA.
 This is clear within the DMA itself (see Article 8 and Recital 29).
-Proportionality plays a role in the limited defences provided within the
+Proportionality plays a role in the limited defences provided within the DMA obligations.
+There is also a general principle of proportionality in EU law.
+The DMA should

-48 Articles 6(4), 6(7), 6(9), and 6(10).
+&lt;sup>48 Articles 6(4), 6(7), 6(9), and 6(10).
 For further discussion on this, see Fletcher, A. (2022).
 "Behavioural insights in the DMA: A good start, but how will the story end?".
 Competition Policy International.

-49 Note that there is similar reference to interface design in the Digital Services Act (Article 25(1)): "Providers of online platforms shall not design, organise or operate their online interfaces in a way that deceives or manipulates the recipients of their service or in a way that otherwise materially distorts or impairs the ability of the recipients of their service to make free and informed decisions."
+&lt;sup>49 Note that there is similar reference to interface design in the Digital Services Act (Article 25(1)): "Providers of online platforms shall not design, organise or operate their online interfaces in a way that deceives or manipulates the recipients of their service or in a way that otherwise materially distorts or impairs the ability of the recipients of their service to make free and informed decisions."